 \section{Introduction}

-Many fundamental problems in computing and engineering, including routing, scheduling, and chip placement, are combinatorial optimization problems~\cite{korte2018combinatorial}.
-In practice, high‑performance solvers for these problems rely on carefully hand‑crafted heuristics~\cite{burke2013hyper}.
+Many fundamental problems in computing and engineering, including routing, scheduling, and chip placement, are combinatorial optimization problems~\cite{korte2008combinatorial}.
+In practice, high-performance solvers for these problems rely on carefully hand-crafted heuristics~\cite{burke2013hyper}.
 Due to the extensive search space, executing such heuristic solvers is computationally expensive.
-Beyond the high designing cost, these heuristics often struggle with generalization: when the instance distribution changes (e.g., in size or density), sustaining performance typically requires re‑design for re-adaptation~\cite{wolpert1997nofreelunch}.
+Beyond the high design cost, these heuristics often struggle with generalization: when the instance distribution changes (e.g., in size or density), sustaining performance typically requires re-design for re-adaptation~\cite{wolpert1997nofreelunch}.

 LLM-Driven Heuristic Design (LHD)~\cite{yao2025multi, wu2025efficient} alleviates this burden by automatically generating and improving solvers.
-Recent works have advanced this domain by establishing a fundamental workflow: an LLM-driven generate, evaluate, and select iteration, where LLMs refine solvers based on execution feedback (e.g., FunSearch~\cite{romera2024funsearch}, EoH~\cite{DBLP:conf/icml/0044TY0LWL024}, and ReEvo~\cite{DBLP:conf/nips/Ye0CBHKPS24}).
-However, evaluation requires repeatedly generating and executing time-consuming solvers, making LHD practical still faces two challenges.
+Recent works have advanced this domain by establishing a fundamental iterative workflow in which LLMs generate candidate solvers, evaluate them through execution feedback, and select promising ones for further refinement (e.g., FunSearch~\cite{romera2024funsearch}, EoH~\cite{DBLP:conf/icml/0044TY0LWL024}, and ReEvo~\cite{DBLP:conf/nips/Ye0CBHKPS24}).
+However, the evaluation process requires repeatedly generating and executing time-consuming solvers, meaning that practical LHD still faces two key challenges.

-\paragraph{Challenge 1: Generating efficient solvers.} Most LHD frameworks~\cite{zheng2025mctsahd, dat2025hsevo} select candidate solvers only by the final score (e.g., gap to an optimal or best-known value), thereby ignoring a key dimension: the convergence trajectory within the time.
+\paragraph{Challenge 1: Generating efficient solvers} Most LHD frameworks~\cite{zheng2025mctsahd, dat2025hsevo} select candidate solvers only by the final score (e.g., gap to an optimal or best-known value), thereby ignoring a key dimension: the convergence trajectory within the time.
 Crucially, early convergence often indicates the potential to further reduce the gap to the optimal~\cite{hansen1996monitoring}, yet comparable final score makes it difficult to distinguish such efficient solvers.
-Some recent efficiency‑aware LHD works have started to incorporate time objectives in solver selection (e.g., MEoH~\cite{yao2025multi}).
+Some recent efficiency-aware LHD works have started to incorporate time objectives in solver selection (e.g., MEoH~\cite{yao2025multi}).
 Nevertheless, relying solely on such efficiency signal fails to capture the convergence dynamics (e.g., early convergence, stable improvement, and long stagnation).
 As Figure~\ref{icml-historical} (left) shows, three solvers reach comparable final gaps with different trajectories, rendering them indistinguishable under endpoint-only evaluation.